mars-uoit/salt_tools/README.md

   ```
   python scripts/unzip_dataset.py --zip_dir /path/to/zips --extract_to /path/to/dataset
   ```
 * **verify_dataset.py -** Validates the extracted dataset's file counts, missing directories, and file structure against the metadata.json files.
-The script can be customized to only check certain datatypes or scenarios.
+The script can be customized to only check certain data types or scenarios.

   ```
   python scripts/verify_dataset.py --base_dir /path/to/spot_autowalk_long_term_dataset